 The mortgage broker should ask you many questions about your situation and needs to find the best solution for your case.
 You’ll talk about your financial situation, credit history, and other loans to determine the best solution for you.

 3. Are they offering a competitive interest rate and APR?

-Check market rates and offers from multiple lenders to ensure you that you get the best rate available.
+Check market rates and offers from multiple lenders to ensure that you’re getting the best mortgage rate available.

 4. Are the fee costs competitive?

-Total up all of the fees on the loan and compare them to other offers.
-Negotiate fees down where possible.
+Total up all of the fees on the home loan and compare them to other offers.
+Negotiate fees down whenever possible.